rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

-You can also request an id of each issue by using the `id` field on the issue's `node` field.
-That way, you can ensure in React to use a `key` attribute for your list of rendered items in the component.
-That's a {{% a_blank "best practice in React" "https://reactjs.org/docs/lists-and-keys.html" %}} after all.
-Last but not least, don't forget to adjust the naming of the query variable when its used to perform the request.
+You can also request an id for each issue using the `id` field on the issue's `node` field, to use a `key` attribute for your list of rendered items in the component, which is considered {{% a_blank "best practice in React" "https://reactjs.org/docs/lists-and-keys.html" %}}.
+Remember to adjust the name of the query variable when its used to perform the request.

 {{< highlight javascript "hl_lines=6" >}}
 class App extends Component {